freznicek/awk-crashcourse/README.md

  * `FILENAME` contains the name of the input file read by awk (read only global variable)

 ## Most used functions
-The important AWK functions are:
+[AWK functions are documented](https://www.gnu.org/software/gawk/manual/html_node/Functions.html), the most important ones are:
  * `print`, `printf()` and `sprintf()`
    * printing functions
  * `length()`